 - Autonomy, entreprise, and challenging mind

-We also acknowledge strong supports of the following sponsors.
+We also acknowledge strong supports of the following sponsors for 2016 event.